arthurtabbal/dotfiles/README.md

 # My Configuration Files

-Jut a bunch of dotfiles
+Just a bunch of dotfiles

 # Usage